Ethan Lazuk

 As SEO professionals, many of us love (or love to hate) social media because it’s a way to share knowledge.

 I’ve personally learned a lot over the years from following people on X and LinkedIn.
-(It’s what led to Hamsterdam.)
+(It’s what led to Hamsterdam, my weekly news recaps.)

 Every once in a while, someone might suggest that sharing a link on X could benefit its crawling and indexing, that social channels can amplify and distribute content, or that SEO content can be repurposed for social media audiences.